Infinite Stratos: Games

 A 2014 video game, titled Infinite Stratos 2: Ignition Hearts for the PlayStation 3 and PlayStation Vita, was released in Japan on February 27, 2014.
 Its plot focuses on memories from Ichika's school festival, and is developed by 5pb.
 A TCG game from Bushiroad's Five gross was released on November 8, 2013.
 Characters from Infinite Stratos also feature in the PlayStation Vita game Kaku-San-Sei Million Arthur.

 A PC mecha action game developed by 5pb. titled Infinite Stratos: Versus Colors was released in Japan on December 31, 2014.
 Another video game titled Infinite Stratos 2: Love and Purge for the PlayStation 3 and PlayStation Vita was released in Japan on September 3, 2015.
-A cross-platform Gacha game titled "Infinite Stratos: Archetype Breaker" (インフィニット・ストラトス アーキタイプ・ブレイカー, Infinitto Sutoratosu: Ākitaipu Bureikā) was released by DMM Games in December 2017, and was shutdown on August 27, 2018.
+A cross-platform Gacha game titled "Infinite Stratos: Archetype Breaker" (インフィニット・ストラトス アーキタイプ・ブレイカー, Infinitto Sutoratosu: Ākitaipu Bureikā) was released by DMM Games in December 2017, and was shut down on August 27, 2018.
 However, an offline version of the game is still available for download and play.

 Reception and sales

-The light novels have collectively sold 1.2 million copies as of February 2011.
+The light novels have collectively sold 1.2 million copies by February 2011.

 The opening theme of the anime adaptation, "Straight Jet", reached No. 16, and the ending theme, "Super∞Stream", reached No. 10 on the Oricon charts.
 The Blu-ray release of its first volume sold around 22,000 copies in its first week, becoming only the sixth-ever first volume of any anime television series to reach number 1 on Oricon's Blu-ray Disc weekly overall sales chart.

 Theron Martin of Anime News Network criticized the anime for its "unbelievably dense protagonist" and weak storyline, but the action sequences received praise.